stefanwuthrich/stefanwuthrich/README.md

 ### Hi there, Stefan here 👋

-* 🔭 I’m currently working as Chief Product Office for a leading Swiss Software Company doing Products for Telecom & Messaging Industry
+* 🔭 I’m currently working as Chief Product Officer for a leading Swiss Software Company doing Products for Telecom & Messaging Industry
 * 🔭 I tweet about daily about interesting stuff done with #golang https://twitter.com/gloangch

 * 🔭 Active side projects i did/do